J. Thomas Mortimer, Professor Emeritus of Biomedical Engineering

 Emeriti are invited to participate in two major events – convocation and commencement – which mark the beginning and end of the academic calendar.
 While these hold the most respected space in an emeriti's calendar, other university activities are noted on the University Programs + Events calendar.

-For those without academic regalia for convocation and commencement, staff in the Office of Emeriti Affairs can order it at no-cost.
+For those without academic regalia for convocation and commencement, staff in the Office of Emeriti Affairs will order it at no cost for these events.

 Fall convocation is a formal celebration that opens each new academic year at Case Western Reserve University.
 It occurs in late August, during the first week of the fall semester, and stands as a bookend to commencement.
 The event begins with a procession of the university's leadership, faculty, emeriti, delegates and banner guard, in academic regalia, into Severance Hall.
 For more information on the event and the procession, visit convocation information.